autocrypt/autocrypt/doc/level1.rst

 Requirements on MUA/E-mail Provider interactions
 ++++++++++++++++++++++++++++++++++++++++++++++++

-Autocrypt tries to impose minimal requirements on how MUAs and e-mail services interact.
+Autocrypt tries to impose minimal requirements on how :term:`MUA` s and e-mail services interact.
 We assume that an Autocrypt-capable MUA has credentials and capabilities to perform these network services: